 - Polos - high sugar levels, never feed sugar-free Polos

-- Ginger nut biscuits - high sugar levels, check that they do not contain animal products.
+- Ginger biscuits - high sugar levels, check that they don’t contain animal products.
 These can be ground and sprinkled over food

 - Bread/jam sandwich - may be useful for giving medications

 - Apple puree - may be useful to put on top of a feed to help tempt an inappetant or fussy eater.